andypatterson99/feisbuciuc/README.md

 Future patches:
 * Form validators (BE/FE) for register/login, post create/edit and edit user form
 * Comment/Like on posts.
+* Improving the UI
+* Code Refactor / Better Optimizations
+* New functionalities

 # Project Preview